dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment.md

 * Alerting is installed.

-## 12. Logging module setup and installation
+## 12. Logging module setup and installation (OPTINAL)
+> Note :
+> * Logging in the sandbox environment is optional and can be deployed if required.
+> * For production environments, alternative logging tools can be used.
+> * These steps can also be skipped in development environments if logging is not needed.

 MOSIP uses [Rancher Fluentd](https://ranchermanager.docs.rancher.com/v2.0-v2.4/explanations/integrations-in-rancher/cluster-logging/fluentd) and elasticsearch to collect logs from all services and reflect the same in Kibana Dashboard.